This story has been updated. It was originally published on July 20, 2019.

 Let’s say you suspect someone might have been able to access your laptop while it was unlocked, or maybe even knows your password.
 Your next step should be to check for tell-tale signs of unusual activity inside the most commonly used apps.

 Start with your web browser and call up the browsing history to see if someone else has left a trace.
-From the Chrome menu, go to History, then History again; from the Firefox menu, choose Library, then History; from the Microsoft Edge menu, choose History, then Manage history; and from the Safari menu on macOS, choose History, then Show All History.
+From the Chrome menu, go to History, then History again; from the Firefox menu, choose History, then Manage history; from the Microsoft Edge menu, choose History, then either All to view recent pages in a dropdown menu or the three dots in the top right of that menu followed by Open history page; and from the Safari toolbar on macOS, choose History, then Show All History.

 Most programs on your computer have some kind of history or recent files list.
 In Microsoft Word, for example, click File, Open, then Recent.
 In Adobe Photoshop, you can choose File and Open Recent.
 Whatever the applications on your system, you should be able to find similar options.